-DigiCert enables all essential event auditing capabilities of its CA applications in order to record the events listed below.
 If DigiCert's applications cannot automatically record an event, DigiCert or an RA implements manual procedures to satisfy the requirements.
 For each event, DigiCert records the relevant (i) date and time, (ii) type of event, (iii) success or failure, and (iv) user or system that caused the event or initiated the action.
 Event records are available to auditors as proof of DigiCert's or RA practices.

-In generally, DigiCert audits all activities related to the CA, including security events, authentication to systems, data entry, key generation, private key storage, etc. The systems audited are dependent on platform as well as requirements specified by the community of interest.
+In general, DigiCert audits all activities related to the CA, including security events, authentication to systems, data entry, key generation, private key storage, etc. The systems audited are dependent on platform as well as requirements specified by the community of interest.
 Anomalies in the system are investigated and tracked.